top of page

 Birdwatching Tours

-If you want to have a fantastic birdwatching experience, a number of birding tour companies exist in the Algarve.
+For a fantastic birdwatching experience, several birding tour companies operate in the Algarve.
 A number of tours take you to different birding sites during the day, so you can see as many bird species as possible.

 • Algarve Birdman: These tours impart abundant knowledge on the birdlife of Algarve and are guided by America-based seasoned birders Simon and Thijs.